 There are now about a million Jewish people1 who believe in Jesus today, but the majority of the world’s 14 million Jews do not know or follow Him.
 But it happens quite often on Yom Kippur that Jewish people sit there in the synagogue and start thinking about sin, about sacrifice… and then the revelation comes.

-Please pray for Jewish people this Yom Kippur wherever they may be in the world.
-Pray for the synagogues to be places of revelation; that’s the Holy Spirit would hover and bring to new life many who have come in sincere repentance, their eyes fixed heavenwards, looking for atonement and redemption.
+Please pray for Jewish people as they sit in synagogues this Yom Kippur, that God would bring revelation.
+Pray that the Holy Spirit would hover in synagogues throughout the world and bring to new life many who have come in sincere repentance, their eyes fixed heavenwards, looking for atonement and redemption.
 Pray that they would hear God’s voice and find total forgiveness in the Holy One of Israel: the perfect sacrifice Himself, Yeshua the Messiah.

 “There I will meet with you, and from above the mercy seat, from between the two cherubim that are on the ark of the testimony, I will speak with you” (Exodus 25:22a).